MiroHel96/operation-of-computer-networks/implement-port-security.md

 ## Part 1 Configure Port Security
 In this Cisco Packet Tracer module I implement port security on a switch.
-Port security restricts port's ingress trafficc.
+Port security restricts port's ingress traffic.
 It uses MAC adresses to verify which address is allowed to send traffic into the port.

 Switch 1 has two hosts connected to it PC1 and PC2.
 Both interfaces connecting these host needs to have port security.
 To configure port security into Cisco switch I did the following below.